alterbo/website/src/en/items/all/index.md

 locale: en
 ---

-Welcome to The Menu, also known as The Items, a nice place.
-You, dear visitor, may open any item.
-The items are shy, but you know, it is a matter of time.
+Welcome to The Menu, a quite place.
+You may find here everything or nothing or the menu.